zuozhenggh/learning-library/solutions-library/ocvs/export-workload/export-workload.md

 ## STEP 4: Configure osCommerce for End User

 1. Type **localhost/catalog/admin** in the address bar of the browser.
-You will need to log in with the admin username and password that you entered while setting up your osCommerce Online Store.
+You will need to log in with the admin username and password that you entered while setting up your oscommerce Online Store.

     ![](./images/200_11.png " ")

-2. Create a New Manufacturer, Category & Product
+2. Create a new manufacturer, category & product

-    1. Click on **Catalog** in the menu on the left of the page and click on **Manufacturers**.
-On the next page, click on **Insert** and proceed to enter **Oracle** as the name of the manufacturer.
+    1. Click on **Catalog** in the menu on the left of the page, and click on **Manufacturers**.
+On the next page, click on **Insert** and enter **Oracle** as the name of the manufacturer.
 Also, search for Oracle's pretty logo and download it to your machine.
 You will upload it to be used as the icon for the manufacturer.
 Once you do so, click **save** to  complete the listing.

         ![](./images/200_12.png " ")

     2. Go to **Categories/Products**, **Hardware** and then click on **New Category**.
 Name the category **Oracle Hardware**.
-Upload the same image of the Oracle logo or some other image and click **save**.
+Upload the image of the Oracle logo or some other image and click **save**.

         ![](./images/200_13.png " ")